Analytics Stage in Software Development: How to Clarify Requirements

 Often confused with a wireframe, a prototype is a medium or a highly detailed representation of the final product.
 It simulates user interaction with the interface and allows users to rate the content and interface and test the primary options for communication with the app.

-Prototypes of the Monitoring module on iFarm project
+Prototypes of the Monitoring module for iFarm project

 We prepare a design based on wireframes and prototypes.
 The design includes working on the corporate identity - choosing a palette of colors, fonts, stylistic design as well as patterns and decorative elements.
 Also, based on design layouts or prototypes, we make a description of the elements and implementation features.
 We describe non-obvious things such as hovers, animation, click actions and non-standard navigation.